andymatsuura/college_salary_prediction/README.md

   * Mean Squared Error: 9290541773.416914
   * Root Mean Squared Error: 96387.45651492685 <br>

-* While the values of predicted vs actual ROI were fairly linear, the
+* While the values of predicted vs actual ROI were fairly linear, there was an extreme amount of error within the evaluation

-## Model 3: <br>
+## Model 2: <br>
 * In this model, to correct for loss leakage drop out rates were added and a second output layer added to improve accuracy:
 ![Model Plot](https://github.com/andymatsuura/college_salary_prediction/raw/main/Images/Images/Model%203%20increase%20output%20layer%20add%20dropout%20rates.PNG)<br>